-The Cournot Foundation is a non-profit organization represented by the public charity Fondation de France.
+The Cournot Foundation is a non-profit organization operating under the aegis of the Fondation de France.

 Dedicated to advancing the multidisciplinary heritage of the French scientist Augustin Cournot (1801–1877), the Foundation creates co-disciplinary chairs, finances postdoctoral programs and organizes sabbaticals for distinguished researchers.

 A focal point is the Program for Probabilism.

 The Foundation is led by an executive committee comprising founder Jean-Louis Beffa (Lazard), Nobel laureate Robert M. Solow (M.I.T.) and pioneering biologist Johan Paulsson (Harvard).
 It is supported by renowned probabilists Nicole El Karoui (University of Paris VI), Alice Guionnet (MIT) and Josselin Garnier (University of Paris VII), as well as philosopher of science Thierry Martin (University of Franche-Comté).

 Are There Limits to the Probabilization of Science?

 2 December 2013, Cambridge, MA

 10 am – 12 pm, 1:30 – 3:30 pm

 The Pappalardo Room, 4-349, Department of Physics, MIT, Cambridge, MA

 Organized with Harvard Medical School